A Beginner’s Guide to Mobile User Acquisition

 Don’t Spoil All Your Features

-With every part of your campaign you should keep in mind to not spoil all of your features at once.
-It is way more interesting for mobile users if you let them know about the different features and possible updates every once in a while.
+With every part of your campaign, you should keep in mind not to spoil all of your features at once.
+It is way more interesting for mobile users to let them know about the different features and possible updates every once in a while.

 Use Your Existing Network